 Regional Environmental Management Plans

-[1.
-The Council may request the Commission to prepare a Regional Environmental Management Plan for the regional areas where activities in the Area are likely to take place, for consideration and adoption by the Council.]

-2. The Commission shall only consider an application for a Plan of Work if a Regional Environmental Management Plan has been adopted by the Council for the particular area and type of resource concerned [in line with the Council approved procedures and template].
+2. The Commission shall only consider an application for a Plan of Work if a Regional Environmental Management Plan has been adopted by the Council for the particular area and type of resource concerned [in line with the Council approved standardized procedure and template for the development, establishment and review of Regional Environmental Management Plans] [, and this applicable Regional Environmental Management Plan is not under review].

-[2 As a general rule, a Regional Environmental Management Plan for a specific area shall be finalized prior to the expiry of the first exploration contract in that area.]

-2. In the event that an application for a Plan of Work is submitted for an area where no such Regional Environmental Management Plan exists, the drafting of a Regional Environmental Management Plan applicable to the area in concern shall be prioritised.
+3. In the event that an application for a Plan of Work is submitted for an area where no Regional Environmental Management Plan has been adopted [or where a review of the Regional Environmental Management Plan is ongoing], the Authority shall prioritise the [review or] [development]/[development and adoption] of a Regional Environmental Management Plan applicable to the area in concern [without undue delay]. ]the drafting of a Regional Environmental Management Plan applicable to the area in concern shall be prioritised. +